4 major benefits of technology in the workplace

 To weed out vulnerabilities, start with assessing your company’s cybersecurity posture.
 Here’s a hybrid work security assessment template that can help.

-4 – A better workplace experience
+Benefit #4 – A better workplace experience

 Everybody has a stake in the workplace experience, whether you’re in charge of IT or HR, sitting at the front desk, or running the company.
 That’s why you need to design your workplace, and the technology within it, with employees in mind.
 To be successful, your IT team should help you understand how different roles interface with technology.
 Consider how those technologies will best work together.
 Then solve for how you can create a seamless experience for employees on-site.

 Consider what tools you can connect to make your employees’ lives easier.
-For example, link your hot-desking software, room booking software, and video conferencing technology.
+For example, link your hot desking software, room booking software, and video conferencing technology.
 This will help managers set up meetings with their hybrid teams, arrange productive in-person workdays, and ensure participation.

-The advantages of technology in the workplace are only as great as you make it.
+The benefits of technology in the workplace are only as great as you make it.
 With careful planning, you can design a secure, flexible system, bridge remote and in-person work, and foster a culture of collaboration.

 Want to learn more about improving your workplace tech?